tomaspz/generate-repo-readme-file/README.md

 ```sh
 npm install
 ```
-5. At the CLI, run:
+5. After __npm__ has installed all the necessary dependencies, at the CLI, run:

 ```sh
 node index.js
 ```
-6. At the CLI, answer the questions.
+6. At the CLI, type the answers to the questions invoked by the application and press the __Enter__ key to move to the next question.
+7. When all the questions are finished, the username-README markdown file is created in your root repository directory.

 Notes:
 * Your GitHub username is mandatory in order to get your profile information (email and picture).